Saravana2/WebView_ClickAction_Flutter/README.md

 JavascriptChannel( channelName , onMessageReceived: (JavascriptMessage result) { })
 ```

-Pass the data web using js by channel name, like
+Pass the data from web using js by channel name, like
 ```
 channelName.postMessage("data");
 ```